drudru/KeyBox/README.md

 There will be a separate section that can go into more details about the hardware and support for other platforms (BeagleBone, Arduino, etc.)

+## License

+I will add the license files, but everything in this repo is under a BSD or MIT license.